ScilifelabDataCentre/data.scilifelab.se/.config/cspell/README.md

   - `import` imports dictionaries that need to be installed in the workflow before CSpell runs, in this case British English, Medical Terms, People Names, Scientific Terms GB, Software Terms and Swedish.
   - `caseSensitive` allows CSpell to distinguish between different casing, e.g. GitHub and github.
   - `dictionaries` lists the dictionaries for every checked file.
 It contains the custom dictionaries defined under `dictionaryDefinitions` and dictionaries bundled with CSpell that do not need installing.
 Dictionaries that come from `import` are enabled automatically and must not be listed there.
-  - `dictionaryDefinitions` imports the two custom files as dictionaries:
+  - `dictionaryDefinitions` registers the files in `custom-dicts` as dictionaries.
-    - `project-specific-words.txt` contains words that are not included in any other [CSpell-available dictionary](https://github.com/streetsidesoftware/cspell-dicts#cspell-dicts) but that we consider correct and CSpell should not flag.
-    - `forbidden-words.txt` contains words that are allowed in an enabled CSpell dictionary, but that we want to flag as incorrect, e.g. US English spellings.
   - `ignoreRegExpList` tells CSpell to ignore specific patterns.
   - `ignorePaths` tells CSpell to ignore specific files in your repository.
 - If CSpell finds spelling issues, the workflow fails.
 Spelling issues are reported as GitHub annotations, and suggestions are shown when available.